Audiologists and Hearing Instrument Specialists

 When the signal-to-noise ratio drops below +6dB most persons with normal hearing can apply some effort to fully understand and follow the message.
 Users of even the most advanced digital hearing instruments will have to now apply so much effort that this level of attention and concentration can not be sustained for very long.
 The person with hearing loss will either give up trying (“I just can’t hear in church”) or worse yet: They stop attending services.

-Hearing loops take the desired speech signal straight from the basic source (the microphone) and broadcast directly to the listener’s hearing aids.
+Assistive Listening Systems take the desired speech signal straight from the basic source (the microphone) and broadcast directly to the listener’s hearing aids.
 The signal at the listener’s ears is free from distance issues, reverberation and ambient noise interference.
 The SNR is now easily +15dB or +20dB and the person’s response usually is: “I can finally hear the sermon again.”
 But what they are really saying is that the speech is now intelligible enough to be understood.

 Juliëtte Sterkens, AuD